yash-sharma1/docs-site/docs/smart-chain/wallet/binance.md

 It’s supported in Firefox and Chrome browsers.

 !!!
 Tip
-		Firfox users are more likely to access the latest version
+		Firfox users are more likely to access the latest version timely